sahilsian/circus/README.md

 There are several components to Golux, key ones being:

-Golux CMS: A place where users can create applications for data collection, completely in no code.
+Golux Core: A place where users can create applications for data collection, completely in no code.
 Users can have AI autofill their demands or manually make edits, or both.

 *Say you own a car dealership, and you need a platform that lets your employees track inventory, track customers, link customers with vehicles... a lot of stuff*